- Low min. income requirement: $1,000/month

 - Better Business Bureau: Plain Green is not BBB accredited and only receives a B rating.

 - Consumer Financial Protection Bureau: The CFPB does not have Plain Green listed as a company in their database, but it does have 7 complaints registered that mention “Plain Green.”
-Most have to do with the high interest rates, which people believe are illegal in their state.
+Most have to do with high interest rates or debt collection practices.

 - Transparency: Plain Green is transparent about their high interest rates, and even says on their website that they are an “expensive” lending option.
 However, they do not disclose information about fees or certain requirements like having an SSN on their website.
 Representatives provided information about these details over the phone when asked, though.